 Asset allocation and investment strategies must begin to follow and adhere to the first-principles of nature to produce the consistency of renewal only nature can provide.
 Chasing your own tail, or the index of self, in the case of the S&P 500, yields infinite regression and is unsustainable.

 A couple of years back, I provided advice to the board of CalPERS, and so did Warren Buffett.
-Neither had the effect of fundamentally changing how pension funds operate.
+Neither I or Warren had the effect of fundamentally changing how pension funds operate.
 Both of us were attempting to dislodge the stifling refuge of consensus by the board.

-Hence, your best bet is to invest in your own future, with the market mechanisms available to you generally outperforming pension funds and leaving you in control of your destiny.
-But please, unlike asset managers today, know the risk, and your appetite for it, before you invest.
+Hence, your best bet is to invest in your future, with the market mechanisms available to you generally outperforming pension funds and leaving you in control of your destiny.
+But please, unlike asset managers today, know the risk and your appetite before investing.